ScooloV/bbpedia/docs/death_zone/new_inducements.md

 0-1 (IN)FAM0US COACHING STAFF INDUCEMENT: KARI C0LDSTEEL
-50,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE 'ELVEN KINGD0MS LEAGUE', 'LUSTRIAN SUPERLEAGUE', '0LD W0RLD CLASSIC' 0R 'W0RLDS EDGE SUPERLEAGUE' SPECIAL RULES
+50,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE 'ELVEN KINGD0MS LEAGUE', 'LUSTRIAN SUPERLEAGUE', '0LD WORLD CLASSIC' OR 'WORLDS EDGE SUPERLEAGUE' SPECIAL RULES
-*One of the most well-known games of 2477 was* *between the Asgard Ravens and the Lowdown Rats.
-The* *Ravens players, who were taking part in the ongoing* *strikes over a salary dispute, refused to leave the*
-*dugout at the start of play.
-Their head coach was close* *to despair - the team was having a bad season already* *and conceding the game was out of the question.
-In* *desperation, he turned to the team's cheerleading* *squad, who were more than happy to take to the pitch*
-*for a change.
-History was made that day, and they* *achieved an impressively-bloody 3-1 victory, sending*
-*over half of the Rats to the casualty box.*
+*One of the most well-known games of 2477 was between the Asgard Ravens and the Lowdown Rats.
+The* *Ravens players, who were taking part in the ongoing* *strikes over a salary dispute, refused to leave the dugout at the start of play.
+Their head coach was close to despair - the team was having a bad season already* *and conceding the game was out of the question.
+In* *desperation, he turned to the team's cheerleading* *squad, who were more than happy to take to the pitch for a change.
+History was made that day, and they* *achieved an impressively-bloody 3-1 victory, sending over half of the Rats to the casualty box.*

 *Although the cheerleaders returned to their normal* *duties after the game, several of them got a taste for* *playing, none more so than Kari Coldsteel.
-She tendered* *her resignation the same day, then spent the next* *decade playing for a number of minor league teams.*
+She tendered* *her resignation the same day, then spent the next* *decade playing for a number of minor league teams.
-*In 2491 she retired from active play and returned to* *cheerleading, letting out her services to teams whose* *squads might be in need of a little encouragement.
-Of* *course, no one ever truly retires from Blood Bowl, and* *she has been known to step in and help out her team* *if they're losing.
+In 2491 she retired from active play and returned to* *cheerleading, letting out her services to teams whose* *squads might be in need of a little encouragement.
+Of* *course, no one ever truly retires from Blood Bowl, and* *she has been known to step in and help out her team if they're losing.
 The refs don't seem to mind - and* *neither do the fans!*

 "IF Y0U WANT A J0B DONE..."